severin-lemaignan/projet-cnrs/project.rst

 its own experiences* to place itself in the mental situation where the interpretation of an event, an interaction or a situation makes sense.

+The role and importance of context identification for correct interpretation of a situation is well understood in cognitive science.
+A classical example, cited by Zimbardo et Gerrig in :cite:`zimbardo2002foundations` considers two series of
+words:

+  FOX; OWL; SNAKE; TURKEY; SWAN; D?CK

+  BOB; RAY; DAVE; BILL; HENRY; D?CK

+If you read through these lines, you are likely to have guessed the last words of each row, *DUCK* and *DICK*, only from the context induced by the others words.

+Applied to service robotics in households, an example of context-dependent interpretation of two similir situation could be:

+  *A cat walks in the living room*

+  *A baby crawls towards a power socket*

+The example involves perception issues (distinguishing between a cat and a baby), but even if we consider that the scene is perceptually recognised, its interpretation relies on selecting relevant contexts (for instance, the *caregiver* context: what is the role of the robot in presence of a cat/baby? the *baby* context: knowledge about the baby capabilities, predictions of baby intentions, salient features of the room for a baby, the *cat* context, etc.)

+As far as I know, no epistemologic study of contexts in robotics has been conducted.
 Some projects model offer the possibility to jump in the past or to switch to another agent's perspective, but in current approaches, selecting a context always basically consists in retrieving a set of beliefs corresponding